-- If the Doctorate of Philosophy in Law students is accepted for final acceptance and has not received 80% of the grade of success in any compulsory course twice, an academic dismissal will be issued. - ❖ A DBA student will be dismissed from the program if: - 1. his/her cumulative grade point average (CGPA) drops below 3.0 for two consecutive semesters, - 2. a grade of "C" is earned in more than two courses, or - A grade of "F" is earned in more than one course. - An initial grade of "F" or "C" in any course may be repeated for a higher grade which will be used to compute the student's GPA; however, no more than four courses may be repeated, and no course may be repeated more than twice.
+- In case a student's CGPA drops below 3.0 by the end of a given semester, he/she receives an academic warning.
+The student may be allowed to register for courses in the subsequent semester so that he/she may improve his/her academic standing (raise the CGPA to 3.0 points or above). - If the student fails to raise his/her CGPA to (3.0) or above, the College may recommend his/her dismissal from the program. - In exceptional circumstances, the student may submit a petition to resume his/her studies in the program for one more semester.
+Accordingly, the student may be given one last chance to raise his/her CGPA to 3.0 or above by the end of the semester; otherwise, he/she will be dismissed from the program without any chance for repetitioning. - ❖ A DBA student will be dismissed from the program if: - 1. his/her cumulative grade point average (CGPA) drops below 3.0 for two consecutive semesters, - 2. a grade of "C" is earned in more than two courses, or - A grade of "F" is earned in more than one course. - An initial grade of "F" or "C" in any course may be repeated for a higher grade which will be used to compute the student's GPA; however, no more than four courses may be repeated, and no course may be repeated more than twice.
 Earning the same grade or lower, will result in removal from the program. - Doctorate of Philosophy in Law student will be dismissed from the program if: (see section College of Law, برنامج دكتوراه الفلسفة في القانون)

-1.9.
+8.7.
 Graduation Requirements